limbo018/Limbo/Readme.md

 ### 2. Customize CXX, CC and FC options

-* CXX sets the compiler for C++ and CC sets the compiler for C. FC sets the fortran compiler which is only needed by some third party packages like OpenBlas.
+* CXX sets the compiler for C++ and CC sets the compiler for C. FC sets the fortran compiler which is only needed by some third party packages like OpenBLAS.
 Some examples are as follows,
 ```
 make install CXX=g++ CC=gcc FC=gfortran (default for Linux)